Rich's 2007 V8 Vantage

 The V12 Vantage hood is a direct swap onto the V8 Vantage, but you'll need a few things to finish out the hood.
 You'll need the hood itself, plus new inserts for the vents, a new insulator pad, and capped nuts to mount the vent inserts and insulator in place.
 You might also want to opt a new wings logo badge while you're at it.

 I decided to get the mesh vent inserts rather than the carbon fiber louvers because I think they look a lot less fussy, plus they're much less expensive.

-You don't need to get aerocatches for the V12 hood.
-I have them on my car because of my lightweight bumper beam from Aston Martin Racing - it eliminates the safety catch for the hood, so I needed the aerocatches to replace that lost functionality.
+You don't need to get aerocatches for the V12 hood if you still have the front bumper armature.
+I have them on my car because of my lightweight bumper beam from Aston Martin Racing - it eliminates armature along with the safety catch for the hood, so I needed the aerocatches to replace that lost functionality.

 Black Window Surround trim